The Selenium Library

 Scroll to the bottom of the page.

-Scroll page to an element, represented by a given xpath.
+Scroll page to an element, represented by a given selectors.

 Regardless of whether the element is above or below the current viewscreen, the viewport will be scrolled so the bottom of the element is at the bottom of the screen.